Answers to most frequently asked questions about the Granby Education Foundation can be found below.

 Who are the "Friends of the Foundation"?

-The Friends are community members, like yourself, who participate in volunteer opportunities by assisting the GEF with its many activities throughout the year.
+The Friends are community members, like yourself, who participate in volunteer opportunities by assisting the GEF board with fundraising, creative thinking, hosting the Gran-Bee trivia bee and Arts Endowment events! .
 Get Involved!

 Do you have to be a teacher to apply for a grant?